brew/Safari-OED-Search/README.md

 Look up a word in the [Oxford English Dictionary](http://dictionary.oed.com/) from the context menu.

 The full OED requires authentication.
 Supply a valid library card number (from a subscribing library) in the settings to enable the extension to automatically log in to the OED website.

+I think the phrase 'limited usecase' sums up the likely appeal of this extension.